It’s the moment you’ve been waiting for: you reformatted your resume, secured your references, and composed a genuine and constructive cover letter.

-If for whatever reason, you haven’t heard back after a week or two, there is a high probability that something has happened internally with the company and the position is no longer available.
+Suppose for whatever reason, you haven’t heard back after a week or two.
+In that case, there is a high probability that something has happened internally with the company and the position is no longer available.
 Usually, you will get a reply from the HR department indicating any changes to the position status, but sometimes you will not.

 If you’ve waited for at least 2 weeks, you’ve emailed the company, and you haven’t heard anything, then it’s probably time to move on from this position.